ChristinaLK/algorithms-seminar/github/assignment.md

 2. Make a new text document in the "participants" folder, titled with your first name.
 Fill it in by answering the questions in "sample.txt".

-3. Follow instructions in collaboration files - commit your changes, push your changes to your fork and submit a pull request to the central repository (this one).
+3. Commit your changes, push your changes to your fork and submit a pull request to the central repository (this one).
+(See the collaboration files in this repository for reference.)

-4. Post on piazza with questions.
+4. If you have questions, post on piazza.